What is BPA ?

-Does BPA Free Rolls thermal paper contain any Bisphenol or Phenol compounds?No. Our thermal rolls are completely free of BPA, BPC, BPF, BPM, BPS, Bisphenol , Phthalates, Phenol compounds and diphenyl sulfones.
+Does BPA Free Rolls thermal paper contain any Bisphenol or Phenol compounds?No. Our thermal rolls are completely PHENOL Free, BPA, BPC, BPF, BPM, BPS, Bisphenol , Phthalates, diphenyl sulfones compounds.
 We feel that our thermal paper rolls are the safest rolls available in the market

 Are all BPA Free rolls the same.?